GEK Terna: Company

 The company was formed when former competitors GEK and TERNA merged in 1999.
 Until 2008, GEK was the name of the holding with TERNA being its operational branch.
 The Athens-based company has been listed at the Athens Exchange since 1969 and belongs to the 25 companies forming the FTSE/Athex Large Cap index.
 In 2013, U.S. investment firm York Capital Magagement bought a 10% share of the company.

+Sectors

 Rail privatization bid

 Following the Greek government-debt crisis, GEK Terna showed interest in the planned privatization of Greek state-owned railway carrier TrainOSE.
 Together with the state-owned railway companies of Russia and France, RZD and SNCF, and Romanian private railway carrier Grup Feroviar Roman, it placed a joint bid for TrainOSE and the Hellenic Company for Rolling Stock Maintenance (Rosco), currently held by the Hellenic Republic Asset Development Fund.
 Following the January 2015 legislative election, the new SYRIZA-led administration however put the decision under review.

+Kavala Port

+In January 2025, GEK Terna's subsidiary, Sarisa, took over the sub-concession for the Kavala Port's commercial use.
+The agreement, valued at around €34 million, grants Sarisa the rights to operate, maintain, and develop part of the port for 40 years.
+The investment plan includes €36 million for further development and heavy maintenance.

+Attiki Odos

+In 2024, GEK Terna signed a 25-year concession agreement for Attiki Odos, which spans approximately 70 kilometers serving as the peripheral road axis for the greater metropolitan area of Athens.